 And here is the result in Overlay blending mode – 100% opacity:

-Add a layer mask for it and with a soft brush of low opacity around 45-50%, mask away the unwanted parts as shown below:
+Add layer mask to it and using a soft brush of medium opacity mask away the parts as shown in red colour: